American Coaster Enthusiasts: Awards

-ACE Coaster Classics
+ACE Coaster Classic

 The ACE Coaster Classic award was developed during a period when changes in the design, equipping, and operation of wood coasters threatened to erase these time-honored experiences and rituals.
 The award is designed to recognize coasters that still adhere to these principles while allowing riders to safely experience the thrill of the classic wooden roller coaster ride.
 To be eligible for ACE Coaster Classic status, the coaster must meet the following criteria: